 The first option I’ll cover here is the Blind Engine kit.
 Blind Engine started off over on Kickstarter and has since become a well-respected brand within the smart home community.

-It’s not really that hard to understand why people are so in love with the idea of having motorized blinds and shades.
-Obviously installing your own motorized blinds are a huge pain in the tuchus to install though and can get very expensive if you have a lot of windows that have blinds that you want to convert over.
+It’s not really that hard to understand why people are so in love with the idea of having motorized blinds and shades for their rooms.
+Obviously installing your own motorized blinds is a huge pain in the tuchus to install though and can get very expensive if you have a lot of windows that have blinds that you want to convert over.